Agroforestry - growing trees for conservation & profit

-OAN sees the strategic placement and management of trees and forests on farms as an important part of the infrastructure that underpins the economic, environmental and social values of our agricultural landscapes.
+OAN sees the strategic placement and management of trees and forests on farms and rural properties as an important part of the infrastructure that underpins the economic, environmental and social values of our agricultural landscapes.

 The role of the group is to help our members design and implement projects that will achieve the range of benefits they are looking for.

-After almost 20 years it is clearly evident that our approach leads to landscape change - change that is driven by, and reflects, the diverse needs and aspirations of those living within our rural communities.
+Our more than 20 years' experience shows that our approach leads to landscape change - change that is driven by, and reflects, the diverse needs and aspirations of those living within our rural communities.

-If you think growing trees and shrubs might enhance your farm then OAN is the group for you!
+If you think growing trees and shrubs might enhance your property then OAN is the group for you!